patbarron/pdp-6/README.md

 else is the same.
 I may revisit this at some point in the future, if I learn more about the SIMH framework, and am able to copy/paste code from the SIMH KA10 emulator to make it function like a PDP-6.

-At this moment, there's basically nothing here except this README.md file, to act as a placeholder to get the repository on GitHub.
+At this moment, there's basically nothing here except this README.md file (to act as a placeholder to get the repository on GitHub), and the beginnings of some design notes.
 Feel free to contribute code if you are so inclined.  ;-)